Edmonton first aid

 According to the dean of the University of Toronto faculty of applied science and engineering, they are gathering information about the incident and promised that the information will be shared with the family of the boy.
 She also confirmed there are no lifeguards at the lake because swimming in not part of any course in the university.
 The University of Toronto owns a property in the lake and they also offered support to those people affected by what the dean of engineering called a tragedy.
 Furthermore, the dean did not say whether there are defibrillators placed in the area, but that would be looked into by the university.

-For more information about this story, click here.
+For more information about this story, click here to read now.

 LEARN MORE